tsuru/redisapi/README.markdown

 * **REDIS_SERVER_PASSWORD**: password used to connect to the Redis server.
   _Default value:_ none.
 When undefined, access will be unauthenticated.
 For more details, check "Authentication feature" at <http://redis.io/topics/security>.
-* **REDIS_PUBLIC_HOST**: the public hosts that apps will use to the connect to the redis server.
-This may be useful in the case where you have a public and a private IP, the private IP is used by the API to manage the server, and the public API is delivered to apps whenever tsuru binds it to a service instance. _Default value:_ the value of ``$REDIS_SERVER_HOST``.
+* **REDIS_PUBLIC_HOST**: the public hosts that apps will use to connect to the redis server.
+This may be useful in the cases where you have a public and a private IP, the private IP is used by the API to manage the server, and the public API is delivered to apps whenever tsuru binds it to a service instance. _Default value:_ the value of ``$REDIS_SERVER_HOST``.

-##Healtchecker
+##Healthchecker

-The `redisapi` has a module that creates healtcheckers for the redis instances created by the api.
+The `redisapi` has a module that creates healthcheckers for the redis instances created by the api.
 By default the healthchecker is disabled.
 To enable it you should set the environment variable `HEALTH_CHECKER` with the name of monitoring tool that you wants to use.
-Currently only`zabbix` is supported.
+Currently only `zabbix` is supported.